 Lena Hughes, a member of Morrison & Foerster’s Appellate and Supreme Court practice, handles appeals and critical motions in federal and state courts across the country.
 She has presented oral arguments in multiple federal courts of appeals as well as in New York state appellate courts.

 Lena’s practice encompasses many issues important to businesses, including restructuring, class actions, securities, false advertising, arbitration, and trade secrets.
-She has briefed dozens of appeals in federal and state appellate courts throughout the country, including the U.S. Supreme Court, the Second, Fifth, Ninth, Federal and D.C.
+She has briefed dozens of appeals in federal and state appellate courts throughout the country, including the U.S. Supreme Court, the Second, Third, Fifth, Ninth, Federal and D.C.
 Circuits, and the New York and California state courts.

 Lena has particular experience in the Second Circuit, where she clerked on both the appellate and district courts, and in the New York state appellate courts.
 In one of her New York Appellate Division arguments, she successfully secured vacatur of a trial court order denying a permanent stay of arbitration.